 A “bitter” olive oil might actually be a sign that your olive oil is really good and healthy.
 Real extra virgin olive oil is rich in polyphenols, powerful antioxidants that protect your body from damage and contribute to the “bitter” sensation.
 This can also create a sort of “burn” in the back of your throat.
 The level of bitterness can vary based on the olive variety and time of harvest (the earlier the harvest, the more polyphenols, and therefore, the more “bitter”).

 What you really want to avoid is olive oil that tastes, at best, neutral, and at worst, rancid.
-This can indicate that your olive oil is fake or expired, meaning that you’re not getting the amazing flavor and health benefits that your olive oil has to offer.
+This can indicate that your olive oil is past it's peak freshness, meaning that you’re not getting the amazing flavor and health benefits that your olive oil has to offer.

 Can I use olive oil for skincare?